Safest Teeth Whiteners

 Although Spirit Dental plans have an annual coverage maximum of $750, they cover three dental cleaning services and two dental exams annually.

-Physicians Mutual provides dental coverage for seniors and offers three different plans: Preferred Plus, Standard Plus, and Economy Plus.
+Physicians Mutual provides coverage for seniors and offers three plans: Preferred Plus, Standard Plus, and Economy Plus.

 Users have a 3-month waiting period before acquiring coverage for basic procedures.
 Physicians Mutual also has a 12-month waiting period for major services.